5 classic cinemas to catch a film in San Francisco

 1) Castro Theatre

 This theater was built in 1922 and is SF Historic Landmark #100.
 It’s also one of the few remaining and still operating movie palaces in the country from the 1920s.
-The façade is reminiscent of a Mexican basilica and the interior is just as ornate.
-Catch a classic, the latest flick or join one of the fun musical sing-alongs.
+Its façade is reminiscent of a Mexican basilica.
+It is now owned by a large entertainment group that will host public shows in the venue.

 3) Vogue Theatre